 About classes, not grades.
 Talk about what topics are being covered.
 Is he or she facing any difficulties in the class?
 Students should always speak first with their professor when facing difficulty in class; all faculty members are available by phone and e-mail, and host office hours.

 About majors and possible career paths.
-If he or she is uncertain, the First-Year Experience Office and Center for Student Success work closely with students to help them discover which field is best for them through interest surveys and workshops.
+If he or she is uncertain, the First-Year Advising Office and Center for Student Success work closely with students to help them discover which field is best for them through interest surveys and workshops.

 About his or her relationships with roommates and other friends.
 Talk about respecting each other's space and how to communicate if situations arise.
 Ask about the other friends he or she has made at school.